Below you can find a complete list of Australian animals. We currently track 347 animals in Australia and are adding more every day!

 National Bird of Australia

 While Australia does not have an official national bird, many believe that the emu is a worthy representative.
-The emu is a large, flightless bird similar to an ostrich that can be found throughout Australia.
-This unofficial national bird of Australia is featured on the country’s coat of arms, alongside a kangaroo, symbolizing a forward-moving nation since both animals do not move backwards easily.
+It is featured on the country’s coat of arms, alongside a kangaroo, symbolizing a forward-moving nation since both animals do not move backward easily.

 Australian Fish

 Whether you’re looking to go sport fishing, scuba diving, or snorkeling, this island continent has something for you.
-It hosts over 4,000 species of fish.
+It hosts more than 4,000 species of fish.
 Because Australia is such a dry continent, there aren’t as many freshwater fish species.
 Most of the approximately 300 species are found in tropical and subtropical habitats.
 Some of the most common types of freshwater fish in Australia are galaxias, perch, and gudgeons.

 Australia’s marine fish diversity is incredible.
 A few of the most popular game fish in the country include barramundi, swordfish, marlin, tuna, and mackerel.
 Peak fishing seasons vary by species, but there’s always something to catch year-round.
 If you’re swimming in one of Australia’s famous coral reefs you might see clownfish, angelfish, parrotfish, manta rays, or butterflyfish.
-The Ningaloo Reef is notorious for its large congregations of whale sharks.
-Visit between March and July for a chance to swim with the world’s largest fish.

 Australian Snakes